Updated 1 June 2020

 Liquor & Gaming NSW recognises that the COVID-19 pandemic has created an exceptional set of circumstances and will have significant impacts on the businesses we regulate.
 Liquor & Gaming NSW appreciates that exceptional circumstances require flexibility on the part of the regulator.

-The Public Health (COVID-19 Places of Social Gathering) Order (No 2) 2020 made on 14 May by the Minister for Health and Medical Research requires that food and drink premises, microbreweries or small distilleries with a drink on premises authorisation, and cellar door premises can only be open to the public when they:
+The Public Health (COVID-19 Places of Social Gathering) Order (No 3) 2020 made on 29 May by the Minister for Health and Medical Research enables food and drink premises, casinos, microbreweries or small distilleries with a drink on premises authorisation, and cellar door premises to open with customer limits.